sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 When using SYM-CAK, PKI-CAK, and PKI-AUTH authentication mechanisms, certificates should be validated when possible.
 Verify the certificate against a certificate revocation list (CRL) or online certificate status protocol (OCSP) server, and verify the origin of the certificate through the trust chain of issuing certificate authorities to the root certificate authority, using certificate path validation.

 **<Rachel suggests replacing the following text with the above structure and text.
-Remove all text below up to "What Do I Need in My Site/Agency.">**
+Remove all text below from "1.
+Asset Risk Assessment" up to "What Do I Need in My Site/Agency.">**

-**1. Asset Risk Assessment.** Evaluate the likelihood and effect of losing or compromising each asset within a security area and assign a risk of LOW, MODERATE or HIGH.**<LaChelle: This paragraph is an example of slimming down the text.
-Include link to ISC info for risk assessment>.**
+**1. Asset Risk Assessment. <LaChelle: This paragraph is an example of slimming down the text.
+Include link to ISC info for risk assessment>.**Evaluate the likelihood and effect of losing or compromising each asset within a security area and assign a risk of LOW, MODERATE or HIGH.

 **2. Security Area Categorization.**  Next, assign to the security area the same risk level as the highest risk asset within the area.
 For example, say there are three assets within a designated security area:  a LOW-risk asset, a MODERATE-risk asset, and a HIGH-risk asset.
 The security area must be classified as a HIGH-risk security area.
 As an alternative, split the security area into separate security areas, or a set of embedded security areas, each with a different risk categorization.**<Rachel: How does this relate to the asset risk assessment?
 Once they designate something as low risk, does that mean they need to establish a controlled environment for that asset?
 Does high = exclusion?
 The step is about assessing low or high, but those terms are not used further on in the process.
 There is something missing here.
 Do you need another step?>**